Skilled defense for DUI and negligent homicide.

-Hawaii uses the acronym OVUII, which stands for operating a vehicle under the influence of an intoxicant.
-Often OVUII and DUI are used interchangeably in Hawaii.
+The acronym OVUII is used in Hawaii.
+It stands for operating a vehicle under the influence of an intoxicant.
+OVUII and DUI are often used interchangeably in Hawaii.

-- Second offense — A second drunk driving conviction within five years may include up to five days in jail or 240 hours of community service, increased fines and license suspension for one year.
+- Second offense — A second DUI offense within the span of five years is punishable by 5 to 14 days in jail, bigger fines, and license suspension for 1 year.

-- Third offense — If you are convicted of a third drunk driving offense within five years of the previous two convictions, you will be sentenced to at least ten days in jail, have your license suspended for one to five years and be required to pay a fine of $500 to $2,500.
+- Third offense — If you are convicted of a third drunk driving offense within a period of five years from the former two convictions, you will face 10 to 30 days in jail, be fined $500 to $2,000, and have your license suspended for 1 to 5 years.

-The punishments increase if a child under the age of 15 is present in your vehicle during the offense.
-If you refuse to submit to a breath or blood test to determine your blood alcohol level, your license will be suspended for one year.
-A skilled defense attorney may be able to reduce the consequences of your DUI.
+The punishments will be more serious if a minor younger than 15 is present in your car with you during the offense.
+If you decline to take a blood or breath test to identify your blood alcohol level, your license will be suspended for one year.
+However, a skilled defense attorney may be able to lessen the consequences of your DUI.

-Drunk driving can lead to felony homicide charges.
-If you cause the death of another person while negligently operating a vehicle under the influence of drugs or alcohol, you will be charged with the Class B felony of first-degree negligent homicide.
-Leaving the scene of an accident involving the death of or serious bodily injury to another person will also result in a felony charge.
+Drunk driving can result in homicide charges.
+If you cause another person’s death while negligently driving a vehicle under the influence of drugs or alcohol, then you will be charged with the Class B felony of first-degree negligent homicide.
+Similarly, leaving the scene of an accident involving serious bodily injury or death to another person will also lead to a felony charge.

-Our firm's goal is to give you the care and respect you deserve when faced with challenging legal issues.
-We are dedicated to guiding you through the criminal justice process and working hard resolve your case favorably.
+At our firm, we strive to offer you the care and respect you deserve while facing challenging legal issues.
+We are committed to helping you through the criminal justice process and working tirelessly to resolve the case to your favor.

-At the Law Offices of Myles S. Breiner, we provide an understanding and relaxed atmosphere.
-Visit our Honolulu office anytime to discuss your DUI or OVUII case.
-We can work with you to devise a flexible payment plan.
-Call us at 808-526-3426 or contact us online to discuss your case.
+The Law Offices of Myles S. Breiner can provide you with an understanding and relaxed atmosphere.
+Visit us at our Honolulu office to discuss your DUI or OVUII case.
+We will work with you to develop a flexible payment plan.
+Contact us online to discuss your case.